zeljkicc/mosis-hybrid-mobile-app/README.md

 ## Synopsis

-Hybrid mobile app (Android) project for Mobile systems and services class - "Navigator" -  app guide through traffic.
-More details in Power Point presentation.
+Hybrid mobile app (Android) project for Mobile systems and services subject - "Navigator" -  app guide through traffic.

+More details in the Power Point presentation.

 ## Technologies used